-Groundwater elevation data representing water levels in the deeper principal aquifers were plotted on separate maps for Spring and Fall of 2015 and contoured by hand.
-Groundwater elevation contours were constructed for both Spring and Fall of 2015 so that seasonal high and low groundwater elevation conditions could be analyzed (Figure 6-5, Figure 6-6).
+Groundwater elevation data representing water levels in the deeper principal aquifers were plotted on separate maps for Spring and Fall of 2016 and contoured by hand.
+Groundwater elevation contours were constructed for both Spring and Fall of 2016 so that seasonal high and low groundwater elevation conditions could be analyzed (Figure 6-5, Figure 6-6).

-Spring 2015 groundwater elevations in the western half of the NMMA were lower in value, as compared to Spring 2014, while elevations in the southeastern portion of the NMMA were similar in value.
-Likewise, Fall 2015 groundwater elevations throughout the NMMA are similar in value to those in Fall 2014.
-The pumping depression within the inland portion of the NMMA continues to be present in both Spring and Fall 2015 groundwater elevation contours (Figure 6-5, Figure 6-6).
+Spring 2016 groundwater elevations in the western half of the NMMA were similar in value, as compared to Spring 2015, while elevations in the southeastern portion of the NMMA were lower in value.
+Likewise, Fall 2016 groundwater elevations throughout the NMMA are similar in value to those in Fall 2015.
+The pumping depression within the inland portion of the NMMA continues to be present in both Spring and Fall 2016 groundwater elevation contours.
+A pumping depression developed in the southeastern NMMA in both Spring and Fall 2016 groundwater elevation contours (Figure 6-5, Figure 6-6).